HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 about their own country?[^Historio-RdO-Serena-kmt4]

-[^Historio-RdO-Serena-kmt4]: On the other hand, there has been a few dozens calls for protests circulating online and offline.
+[^Historio-RdO-Serena-kmt4]: On the other hand, there has been a few dozens calls for protests circulating online and offline.<br>
   Most of them failed to materialize, either due to internal coordination difficulties (such as the never-ending arguments about when and where to gather people;
-  and by the time they finally made a decision, people have already moved on to other things the <span style="color:Beige">Queen</span> just announced/implemented.<br>) or because <span style="color:Beige">Serena</span> is really good at using her innocent and lively image to rally people to her cause.
+  and by the time they finally made a decision, people have already moved on to other things the <span style="color:Beige">Queen</span> just announced/implemented.) or because <span style="color:Beige">Serena</span> is really good at using her innocent and lively image to rally people to her cause.
   Her new OCR app becomes really good at listening to people's concerns,